Content Nation by John Blossom, A Book ReviewBy Janet

 - Effective social media tools make it easier to collect and organize communications from internal and external sources

-- and Effective social media tools make it easier to collaborate internally and externally to build and update valuable knowledge more effectively.
+- and Effective social media tools make it easier to collaborate internally and externally.
+This is to build and update valuable knowledge more effectively.

 And I have to say that I agree with this.
 So much of what we read about social media centers around the platforms.
 In addition, the technology seems to overrule everything else, including common sense.
 And while everyone loves something shiny and new, it matters very little if the content behind it, well, frankly, stinks.
 Hence Blossom essentially disagrees with Marshall McLuhan.
 Therefore, the medium isn’t the message any more.